technicalkiwi/linux_docs/Notifications with Telegram.md

 # Setup
 ## Telegram Setup
 Create Telegram account
-Login to new account
+Login to your new account on your chosen device.
 ### Bot setup
-Start chat with BotFather
+Start chat with the BotFather
-Create a new bot `/new bot`
+Create a new bot by typing `/new bot`
 Fill in the bots name, and username (must end with bot)
-The Botfather will reply with the bots API token,
+The Botfather will reply with the bots API token
-Take note of this as it is vital
+Take note of this Token as it is vital for the bots operation
 ![Botfather New bot](/images/botfather_botcreation.png)
 Go back and start a chat with your bot
 ### Notification setup
 Go to `https://api.telegram.org/bot$TOKEN/getUpdates`
 Where $ Token is the API key you received from Botfather